What Do Chiropractors Treat?

-It really depend on you.
+It really depends on you.
 Every patient receives a customized treatment that is outlined for them following a thorough initial examination.
 It could include spinal adjustments, muscle stretching and stripping, electrical modalities (IFC), therapeutic ultrasound, and exercise/stretches.
 It also includes advice or recommendations and could involve a referral to another health professional if necessary.

 Chiropractors utilize a variety of treatment techniques but adjusting is the most common and well known.
 A chiropractic adjustment is a highly controlled precise thrust delivered to the joints of the spine or extremity in order to restore normal motion in that joint.
 It releases adhesions within the joint and relaxes the surrounding muscles and ligaments.